 Buy a single ticket for every journey, or the ‘Stuttcard Plus’ city card, if you’re going to use public transport a few times.
 The Stuttcard Plus is valid for 24, 48 or 72 hours.

-You can buy it at one of the tourist information centres in the town as well as on the tourism website.
+You can buy it at one of the tourist information centres in the town as well as on the official tourism website.

 Other than the free public transport in Stuttgart that comes with it, what makes the Stuttcard Plus city card better is that it gives you free (or discounted) access to most of the tourist sites.